KaixoCode/Audijo/docs/index.rst

                         output[j][i] = std::sin(_counter * 0.01) * 0.5;
             });

-        // Stream settings, like sample rate/buffer size/device id
-        StreamSettings _settings;
-        _settings.bufferSize = 256;
-        _settings.sampleRate = 48000;
-        _settings.output.deviceId = 0;

-        // Open the stream with the settings, and then start the stream _stream.OpenStream(_settings);
+        // Open the stream with default settings, and then start the stream _stream.OpenStream({
+            .input = NoDevice,
+            .output = Default,
+            .bufferSize = Default,
+            .sampleRate = Default });
         _stream.StartStream();

         // Infinite loop to halt the program.